v1.0 - 11|25|2019

 We expect all members of the #open community to play NICE.

 Communicate your intentions, expectations, and desires with clarity and honesty.

 Treat yourself and your fellow members with respect.
 Be welcoming and accepting of others.

 Always practice affirmative, enthusiastic consent when you share or do anything with another person.
 Do not send unsolicited explicit pictures to others or display them publicly on your profile.

 Allow yourself and others to explore and experience new things without shame or judgement.

 NICE is our guiding philosophy, but sometimes you need a bit more.
-These community guidelines outline our policies in greater detail; if you see anyone violating them, please let us know directly in the app by contacting #open team (@hashtagopen) or by emailing firstname.lastname@example.org.
+These community guidelines outline our policies in greater detail; if you see anyone violating them, please let us know directly in the app by messaging Support from your New Connections or by emailing firstname.lastname@example.org.

 Be conscientious, courteous, and kind.
 Don't send abusive, threatening, violent, or offensive messages.
 We also don't allow any form of doxxing on #open, whether the target is a member of our community or not.
 Those who use our platform to abuse others will quickly find themselves removed from it.

 #open is designed to be a comfortable, welcoming, and inclusive space where people can explore without being judged.
 Please help us keep it that way.